 If you are looking for something that requires content and design (e.g., like an annual report, website or ebook), I am happy to join forces with anyone you already have in mind.
 Or, I can recommend a few experts for your consideration.
 The choice is yours.
 TOP

 11. What if I need something translated?

-I would be happy to provide you with some recommendations for translators.
-I also have experience working with translators, to ensure all versions match up accordingly.
+I am happy to provide you with some recommendations for translators.
+I also have experience working with them to ensure "version control" with all versions matching up accordingly.
 TOP